Indian rummy game complete guide

 13-card rummy

-Indian Rummy, also known as Paplu, is played with 13 cards and can be played among 2 to 6 players.
-The main objective of the rummy game is to arrange the cards to form sets and sequences and make a valid declaration to win the game.
+This Indian Rummy variation also known as Paplu, is played with 13 cards and can be played among 2 to 6 players.
+The main objective of the 13 card rummy game is to arrange the cards to form sets and sequences and make a valid declaration to win the game.

 21-card rummy